Lotus Seven

-The Lotus Seven is a small, simple, lightweight, two-seater, open-top, open-wheel, sports car produced by the British manufacturer Lotus Cars (initially called Lotus Engineering) between 1957 and 1972.
+The Lotus Seven is a sports car produced by the British manufacturer Lotus Cars (initially called Lotus Engineering) between 1957 and 1973.
+The Seven is an open-wheel car with two seats and an open top.
 It was designed by Lotus founder Colin Chapman and has been considered the embodiment of the Lotus philosophy of performance through low weight and simplicity.
 The original model was highly successful with more than 2,500 cars sold, due to its attraction as a road legal car that could be used for clubman racing.

-After Lotus ended production of the Seven, Caterham bought the rights and today Caterham makes both kits and fully assembled cars based on the original design known as the Caterham 7.
+After Lotus ended production of the Seven in 1973, Caterham bought the rights and today Caterham makes both kits and fully assembled cars based on the original design known as the Caterham 7.

 The Lotus Seven design has spawned a host of imitations on the kit car market, generally called Sevens or Sevenesque roadsters.

 History

 Series 1

 The Lotus Seven was launched in 1957 to replace the Mark VI as the entry-level Lotus model.
-The Seven name was left over from a model that had been abandoned by Lotus, which would have been a Riley-engined single-seater that Lotus intended to enter into the Formula Two in 1952 or 1953.
+The Seven name was left over from a model that Lotus abandoned, which would have been a Riley-engine single-seater that Lotus intended to enter into the Formula Two in 1952 or 1953.
 However, the car was completed on Chapman's chassis as a sports car by its backers and christened the Clairmonte Special.

-Externally similar to Chapman's earlier Lotus Mark VI, but with a different tubular frame similar to the Lotus Eleven, the Seven was powered by a 36 bhp Ford Sidevalve 1,172 cc inline-four engine.
-In addition to the Ford unit, both BMC series A and Coventry Climax FWA engines were available fitment.
+Externally similar to Chapman's earlier Lotus Mark VI, but with a different tubular frame similar to the Lotus Eleven, the Seven was powered by a 36 bhp Ford Sidevalve 1,172 cc straight-four engine.
+In addition to the Ford unit, both BMC series A and Coventry Climax FWA engines were available for fitment.
 Under the Purchase Tax system of the time cars supplied as a kit did not attract the tax surcharge that would apply if sold in assembled form.
 Tax rules specified assembly instructions could not be included.
 This situation remained until 1973 and a large proportion of Sevens sold in the United Kingdom were delivered in kit form as a result.

 The Seven Series 1 was used both on the road and for club racing (750 motor club in the UK).